Are you thinking of starting a business in Texas and aren’t quite sure where to start?

-Getting a Texas business license can feel complicated, precisely because your business type influences your licensing and permit requirements.
+Getting licensed can feel complicated, precisely because your business type influences your licensing and permit requirements.
 So if you specialize in multiple types of work, there’s a chance that you’ll need to apply for more than one business license.

 Frustrating?
 Absolutely.
-That’s why we’ve mapped out suggested steps for how to get a Texas business license, including a step-by-step guide to filling out your license application.
+That’s why we’ve mapped out what to do, including a step-by-step guide to filling out your license application.

 Let’s do this!

-There’s no statewide Texas business license.
-However, Texas does require certain business types to apply for specific licenses and permits, so depending on the type of work you perform, you may need to complete a few different business license applications.
+There’s no statewide license requirement.
+However, Texas does require certain business types to apply for specific licenses and permits, so depending on the type of work you perform, you may need to complete a few different applications.

-Rather than a general business license, Texas requires most businesses to obtain a Sales Use and Tax Permit.
-This Tax Permit is typically required if your business is based in Texas and:
+Rather than a general license, Texas requires most businesses to obtain a Sales Use and Tax Permit.
+This Tax Permit is typically required if you're based in Texas and:

 The same rules apply if you’re a remote business but you sell products or services in the Lone Star State.